HanoverStatsLabs/resources/labs/Lab6Instructions.md

 	heightSubset <- brfss %>%
 	    filter(height >= lowCutoff & height <= highCutoff)
 	```
+    If this was successful, you should see a `heightSubset` entry in the Environment pane, showing around 99% of the initial observations.

 	Now draw the histogram with the filtered data.
 Note: Instead of letting the histogram breaks be set by default, we will ask for 20 breaks.
 Later on, we'll take finer control of the breaks.
 	```r
 	histogram(~height, data=heightSubset, breaks=20)